 involved in ensuring the company is fully compliant in all areas.
 Hanson Plywood are fully committed to ensuring the company does not stagnate so that it can evolve and continually improve in its approach to crucial environmental matters.

-Hanson Plywood employs 58 people from single site in Halifax, West Yorkshire.
+Hanson Plywood employs over 70 people from single site in Halifax, West Yorkshire.
 The company places a lot of emphasis on the way employees are cared for, ensuring that they always feel valued and secure in their employment.
 To assist with this, the company has the following internal policies in place:

 • Equal Opportunities Policy